varnish/varnish-wiki/source/content/tutorials/magento2/magento2_varnish_basics.rst

 There are two kinds of objects:

-`fresh objects` - age has not exceeded the freshness lifetime `stale objects` - age has exceeded the freshness lifetime, i.e. it is now an `expired object`.
+`fresh objects` - age has not exceeded hthe freshness lifetime `stale objects` - age has exceeded the freshness lifetime, i.e. it is now an `expired object`.